 How can you provide this number if your phone won’t even power on for example?
 IMEI and MEID numbers are usually printed on a sticker and are attached to the phone.
 The exact location will depend on your device but it’s often located in the phone’s battery compartment or underneath its battery.
-You can use a program.

 What are the differences between an IMEI a MEID or ESN?

 Finding the correct International Mobile Equipment Identity (IMEI), Mobile Equipment Identifier (MEID), or European Mobile Equipment Identity (ESN) for your device can be a pretty daunting task, especially if you’re new to electronic gadgets.
 Luckily, there are easy ways to figure out the MEID, IMEI, or ESN for your phone, or tablet.
 Just follow the methods shared above.

 The IMEI number is a unique 15-digit number that identifies your mobile phone.
 This number is unique for your device and is used to prevent mobile phones from being cloned.